hhandika/segui/website/docs/features.md

 title: Features
 ---

-This page provides a detailed explaination and the inner working of the features available in SEGUL.
-This is **work in progress**.
+This page provides a detailed explanation of the inner workings of the features available in SEGUL.
+It is a work in progress.

 ## Task Group

-In GUI, the task group is represented as a navigation bar or navigation rail depending on the platform.
+The task group is a navigation bar or rail in GUI, depending on the platform.
 In the CLI, the task group is represented as a command group.
 The task group consists of:

 ### Alignments

-For tasks related to multiple sequence alignments, such as concatenation, conversion, filtering, and splitting.
+This is for tasks related to multiple sequence alignments, such as concatenation, conversion, filtering, and splitting.
 The app enforces the input to be in **the alignment format**.
 We consider an alignment if the sequence length is the same for each input alignment.

 ### Genomic

-For tasks related to genomic data, such as sequence read and contig.
-In the CLI, the genomic task group is divided into two different command depending on the input files.
+The CLI divides the genomic task group into two commands depending on the input files for tasks related to genomic data, such as sequence read and contig.
 The `read` command accepts sequence read files (FASTQ or gunzip compressed FASTQ), while the `contig` command accepts contig files in FASTA.

 ### Sequences

-For works in sequence basis.
-The input can also be alignment files.
-However, the app does not check the sequence length is the same for each alignment.
-We refer the input for these tasks throughout the documentation as **standard sequence files**.
+The input for the sequence task group can also be alignment files.
+However, the app does not check that the sequence length is the same for each alignment.
+Throughout the documentation, we refer to the input for these tasks as **standard sequence files**.

 ## File Input

-SEGUL always operates on multiple files, except for Alignment Splitting that only accepts one alignment file.
+SEGUL always operates on multiple files, except for Alignment Splitting, which only accepts one alignment file.

 ## Input Format